doktorbrown/lunarMansions/README.md

 Updates Sep 28, 2019:
 A bug related to daylight vs. nighttime was discovered with the equinox.
 As a result, lunarMansions.py has been frozen as of the July 1, 2019.

 The current working and modulized App.py is where the main display loop occurs.
-Just be sure other python files are in the same directory.
+Just be sure other python files are in the same directory.  "python App.py" will run things.

 Visually, the center black circle was changed to white to quickly differentiate this version.